hpi-swa-teaching/Demo-Script-Recorder/README.md

 This projects aims at improving and adding expanded functionality to the preexisting event recorder.

+In detail:
+ * Visualisation of Mouse Events
+ * Pausing of both recording and replaying
+ * A script editor for running scripts with every replay
+ * Option to store the state of the image of the beginning of a recording and restore it when starting the replay
+ * A new design, fitting to the squeak image

 Install the tool by either downloading the .sar-File, dropping it into Squeak and selecting `install SAR` or by executing the following code in an open Workspace:
 ```Smalltalk
 Metacello new